Antisocial behaviour in public housing

 What can a tenant do if a complaint is received about them?

-If a complaint is received about your tenancy FACS will send a letter inviting you to attend a scheduled interview.
+If a complaint is received about your tenancy DCJ will send a letter inviting you to attend a scheduled interview.

 When you get the letter, you should: